mr-adult/SimpleML/lib/README.md

 ## Parsing

-This crate only provides a single API for parsing SML files.
-The [parse](https://docs.rs/simpleml/latest/simpleml/fn.parse.html) function will parse the SML input, returning a Result.
+This crate only provides a two APIs for parsing SML files.
+The [parse](https://docs.rs/simpleml/latest/simpleml/fn.parse.html) and [parse_owned](https://docs.rs/simpleml/latest/simpleml/fn.parse_owned.html) functions will parse the SML input, returning a Result.
 The Ok variant is a [TreeNode](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.TreeNode.html) from the [tree_iterators_rs](https://crates.io/crates/tree_iterators_rs) crate representing the elements of the hierarchy.
 I have chosen to build on top of it to provide you with all of the tree traversal utility methods built there when working with your SML content.
 I recommend adding `use tree_iterators_rs::prelude::*;` to the files that handle the SML content to pull the traversal methods into scope.
+The only difference between the two APIs is that [parse](https://docs.rs/simpleml/latest/simpleml/fn.parse.html) uses Cow<'_, str>'s to represent the SML nodes, and [parse_owned](https://docs.rs/simpleml/latest/simpleml/fn.parse_owned.html) uses Strings to represent the SML nodes.
+If you don't want to deal with lifetimes, use [parse_owned](https://docs.rs/simpleml/latest/simpleml/fn.parse_owned.html).

 Because SML is an extension on top of WSV, I have also pulled in [whitespacesv](https://crates.io/crates/whitespacesv) as a dependency.

+## In-line Declaration

+If you plan to include any SimpleML in your rust code or build system, consider using [simpleml_macro](https://crates.io/crates/simpleml_macro) to maintain everything in valid SML format.

 ## Writing